-The ratings factor in IOC's high financial flexibility arising from its large sovereign ownership (51.5% stakes owned by the Gol), a significant portfolio of liquid investments, including Gol bonds and investments in GAIL (India) Limited (GAIL, rated [ICRA]AAA (Stable)/[ICRA]A1+), Oil & Natural Gas corporation (ONGC, rated [ICRA]AAA(Stable)/[ICRA]A1+) and Oil India limited (OIL), and its ability to raise funds from the domestic/foreign banking system and capital markets at competitive rates.
-Besides, the ratings of the company continue to reflect its dominant and strategically important position in the Indian energy sector, its integrated business model and its role in fulfilling the socio-economic objectives of the Gol.
+The ratings factor in Indian Oil Corporation Limited's (IOC) high financial flexibility, arising from its large sovereign ownership (51.5% stake owned by the Gol), a significant portfolio of liquid investments, including Gol bonds and investments in GAIL (India) Limited (GAIL, rated [ICRA]AAA (Stable)/[ICRA]A1+), Oil & Natural Gas Corporation (ONGC, rated [ICRA]AAA(Stable)/[ICRA]A1+) and Oil India limited (OIL), and its ability to raise funds from domestic/foreign banks and the capital markets at competitive rates.
+The ratings of the company continue to reflect its dominant and strategically important position in the Indian energy sector, its integrated business model and its role in fulfilling the socio-economic objectives of the Gol.

-The ratings take into account the diversified location base of the company's refineries (11 refineries on a consolidated basis), translating into sizeable capacities and around 31% share in the domestic refining sector.
-The ratings also reflect the integration of IOC's operations in marketing, pipelines and petrochemicals, which provides revenue diversification and reduces the volatility in one particular segment.
+The ratings take into account the diversified location of the company's refineries (11 refineries on a consolidated basis), translating into sizeable capacities and around 31% share in the domestic refining sector.
+The ratings also reflect the integration of IOC's operations into marketing, pipelines and petrochemicals, which diversifies the revenue and reduces the volatility in one particular segment.

 The ratings also factor in the vulnerability of the company's profitability to the global refining margin cycle, import duty protection and INR-USD parity levels.
 IOC is also exposed to project implementation risks as it is in the midst of implementing large projects spanning the entire downstream value chain, though the risk is largely mitigated by the company's proven track record of successfully implementing several large projects.
-ICRA also notes that IOC, in a joint venture (JV) with Chennai Petroleum Corporation Limited (CPCL), is setting up a 9-MMTPA greenfield refinery project at Cauvery Basin Refinery, Nagapattinam district.
+ICRA also notes that IOC, in a joint venture (JV) with Chennai Petroleum Corporation Limited (CPCL), is setting up a 9-MMTPA greenfield refinery project at Cauvery Basin Refinery, Nagapattinam district, which has been stalled to make modifications in the project specifications.

-IOC will continue to be subjected to risks related to the pricing of sensitive petroleum products in an elevated crude oil price environment.
+IOC will continue to be subjected to risks related to the pricing of sensitive petroleum products.
+In the current scenario, there have been sizeable under-recoveries in the LPG segment.
+While some of the under-recoveries have reduced with the increase in cylinder price and moderation in crude prices, there are still some under-recoveries.
 However, the past track record of the GoI in ensuring low under-recovery levels for PSU OMCs provides comfort from a credit perspective.
 Any adverse change in the GoI's policy in this regard, resulting in a sustained weakening of the key credit metrics of IOC, will be a key rating sensitivity.

-The Stable outlook on the [ICRA]AAA rating reflects ICRA's opinion that IOCL will continue to benefit from its dominant position in the domestic energy sector and its strategic importance to the GoI, translating into comfortable cash flow generation and credit profile.
+The Stable outlook on the [ICRA]AAA rating reflects ICRA's opinion that IOC will continue to benefit from its dominant position in the domestic energy sector and its strategic importance to the GoI, translating into comfortable cash flow generation and credit profile.